Beyond Myth: Embracing the “Asura Marga” for Modern Living

 “In Hindu mythology, Asuras are beings who are in opposition to the devas or suras (gods). “

-Despite my initial impression learning towards it being another self-help book, a quick scan through the book revealed that Anand Neelakantan had incorporated traditional Indian religious texts, such as the Bhagavad Gita and Srimad Bhagavatam, alongside myths and folklores, as case studies to substantiate his argument.
+Despite my initial impression leaning towards it being another self-help book, a quick scan through the book revealed that Anand Neelakantan had incorporated traditional Indian religious texts, such as the Bhagavad Gita and Srimad Bhagavatam, alongside myths and folklores, as case studies to substantiate his argument.

 While I didn’t expect finding a definitive path to “success” by the book’s end, I thought I could at least gain insights into Indian culture and, perhaps, the “Indian way” of thinking.
 I’m pleased to say that my experience surpassed expectations, prompting me to share some of the valuable lessons and takeaways from this book.